Abhyudday/solana-memecoins-sentiment-analyzer-/README.md

 ## Limitations

 - Only supports Solana blockchain tokens
-- Twitter search limited to last 7 days
+- Sentiment based on publicly available Twitter data
 - Sentiment analysis is not financial advice
 - Estimated holders is an approximation
 - Only searches Raydium, Orca, and Serum DEXs
+- Web search results may vary based on data availability

 ## Future Enhancements